ProcJimi/curriculum/Week12/SAS_Papers_Blogs.md

 >   [Fun with Fancy Arrays](http://www2.sas.com/proceedings/sugi29/158-29.pdf)

->   A simple introduction to working with multidimensional and nested arrays.

 >   [Adventures in Arrays: A Beginning
 >   Tutorial](https://support.sas.com/rnd/papers/sgf07/arrays1780.pdf)

->   Examples of using arrays, ranging from a simple example to a
->   multidimensional array example.

 [Using ARRAYS to transform variables in SAS](https://blogs.sas.com/content/sastraining/2017/06/27/how-to-perform-an-operation-on-all-numeric-or-all-character-variables-in-a-sas-data-set/)